textpattern/textpattern.github.io/installation/index.md

 This screen, step 3, is where you create your Textpattern administrator account.
 Doing so also populates the database with the necessary Textpattern tables and the CMS–database bridge is complete.
 The screen has two sections: **Creating database tables** and **Site configuration**.

-*Creating database tables:*
+#### Creating database tables

 To create the administrator account and generate the database tables, add the following information, and remember the login/password (you'll need it to log in):[6]

-- Full name (e.g, Jane Doe)
+* Full name (e.g. Jane Doe)
-- Login name
+* Login name
-- Password
+* Password
-- Email address
+* Email address

-*Site configuration*
+#### Site configuration

 Under this area, you're asked to select the admin-side theme you want to use.
 The default theme is Hive.[7]
-You can change the admin-side theme choice at any time in "**Preferences**":http://docs.textpattern.io/administration/preferences-panel after logging in.
+You can change the admin-side theme choice at any time in [Preferences](http://docs.textpattern.io/administration/preferences-panel) after logging in.

 When ready click the **Next** button.